Taught course

 Entry requirements

 Applicants should hold an Upper Second Class Honours degree, or its overseas equivalent.
-Consideration may be given to those without this who have extensive (over three years) professional humanitarian training and experience.
+Consideration may be given to those without this who have at least six months of humanitarian work experience.

 Months of entry